 - Visual Arts through the filmmaking and also through the photos taken that captured our rehearsals and performances.
 We continued this practice of capturing our rehearsals and performances on camera, both through filming and photography, when we took our work to the stage – workplace stages where we performed work that was a combination of short plays written to mirror the reality of difficult workplace situations – dilemmas or conversations and Forum Theatre, where the audience became directors in helping to change the behaviours of the characters in the scenes to try to get better outcomes to resolve the dilemmas and to say what needed to be said in managing the difficult conversations.

 - Literary Arts through writing film scripts for the short films we created.
 Then later, longer scripts for the Workplace Theatre short plays we performed.
 From the beginning of my work as a WorkLife learning practitioner and coach, I became a collector of people’s amazing WorkLife stories.
 To capture them, I began to write them down.
 A few stories I shared with client permission, having anonymised them.
 But mostly, I took spoken and unspoken words – a line here, a glance there, then followed the writing to see where the stories took me.
-So, when it came to writing scripts, because of the stories I had already written that evolved from real-life Workplace scenarios, together with the stories I read daily about real-life workplace scenarios, I had a body of work that I could tap into.
+So, when it came to writing scripts, because of the stories I had already written that evolved from real-life Workplace scenarios, together with the stories I read and listened to daily on publications and podcasts about real-life workplace scenarios, I had a body of work that I could tap into.
 I needed to learn how to adapt my writing for screen and stage.
 As always, I took the approach of learning by doing, and as always, that served me well.